wjin17/me-personally/README.md

 ### Admin section

 The admin section can be accessed through /admin.
 There you can add, update, and delete projects/blog posts.
-Sign in with the same password you set with in the environment variables.
+Sign in with the same password you set in the environment variables.

 ## Customizing